boomtown15/apigw-lambda-deployment/README.policy.md

-# GitHub AWS Service Account Policy
+# CI CD AWS Service Account Policy

 This [policy document](cd-aws-policy.json) provides the necessary AWS IAM permissions for the GitHub Actions workflows to deploy and manage AWS resources.
 The policy follows the principle of least privilege and scopes resources to the "LambdaCanary" prefix.